-Last time I went to Italy, I tried deep-fried seafoods, it was really delicious, and it made me promise to myself, if one day I take another trip to Italy, I will eat the same dishes.
+Last time I went to Italy, I tried deep-fried seafood, it was really delicious, and it made me promise to myself, if one day I take another trip to Italy, I will eat the same dishes.
 So, I did!
 I went to the local pizzeria, not really far from the landmark Castello Sforzesco di Milano.
-I ordered Gran Fritto Misto, it was mix deep-fried seafoods with fried courgette (zuccini).
+I ordered Gran Fritto Misto, it was mix deep-fried seafood with fried courgette (zuccini).

 Address: Piazzale Baiamonti, 2 20154 Milano Italia

-I found this place by chance in the chinatown, as I supposed to go to Korean restaurant that permanently closed.
+I found this place by chance in the Chinatown, as I supposed to go to Korean restaurant that permanently closed.
 It’s a very fine fusion japanese restaurant with reasonable price.
 I ordered different kind of dishes and everything tasted amazing.

 Last stop before going back home – Paris, France